Leadership Team

 Tammy Dwyer

 Tammy Dwyer is the Director of Community Engagement at the Center for Population Health at Cheshire Medical Center.
-She has over 25 years of leadership experience working in the areas of women’s health, animal welfare, and human services.
-Tammy developed a strong sense of devotion to community through her many years of work in the nonprofit sector.
-She graduated from Vermont College, with a bachelor’s degree in Liberal Arts.
+She has over 25 years of leadership experience in women’s health, animal welfare, and human services.
+Tammy developed a strong sense of community devotion through her many years of work in the nonprofit sector.
+She graduated from Vermont College with a Bachelor of Arts.
 She is an award-winning filmmaker and believes in the power of story and its potential to change lives.
-Tammy lives in Keene with her husband Tad and rescue dogs, Max and Scout, and makes frequent visits to see their son Nick in Denver, Colorado.
+Tammy lives in Maine with her husband, Tad, rescue dogs Max and Scout, and their son, Nick.

 Elizabeth LaRose

-Elizabeth A. LaRose, APR joined the Monadnock United Way as president in November 2016.
-Prior to that, she was the director of marketing and communications for six years at Crotched Mountain Foundation, in Greenfield, NH—a multi-service nonprofit serving people with disabilities.
+Elizabeth A. LaRose, APR, became president of Monadnock United Way in November 2016.
+Before that, she served as director of marketing and communications for 6 years at Crotched Mountain Foundation in Greenfield, NH—a multi-service nonprofit serving people with disabilities.
 Liz is an active member of her community, most recently serving as the 2016 president of the Public Relations Society of America Yankee Chapter.
-Liz is a 2011 graduate of Leadership New Hampshire and she holds an Accreditation in Public Relations (APR) from the Public Relations Society of America in New York.
-She received her bachelor of arts in communications from Rivier University in Nashua, NH.
+Liz is a 2011 Leadership New Hampshire graduate and holds an Accreditation in Public Relations (APR) from the Public Relations Society of America in New York.
+She received her Bachelor of Arts in Communications from Rivier University in Nashua, NH.

 Dan Smith

 Dan Smith is the Executive Director of the Keene Family YMCA.
-He has twenty-five years of experience in not-for-profits with 10 years at the YMCA.
-Dan lived for 8 years in the countries of Papua New Guinea and Fiji working with Habitat for Humanity International.
+He has twenty-five years of experience in not-for-profits and 10 years at the YMCA.
+Dan lived in Papua New Guinea and Fiji for 8 years, working with Habitat for Humanity International.
 He studied Theater Arts at Hartwick College in Oneonta, NY.

 Ed Walker

-Ed Walker is the Fire Chief/Emergency Management Director for the Town of Peterborough (NH), a position he has held since May of 2014.
-Prior to joining Peterborough, Ed served for six years as the Director of the Massachusetts Firefighting Academy and 23 years with the Weston (MA) Fire Department where he rose through the ranks to Fire Chief.
+Ed Walker is the Fire Chief/Emergency Management Director for the Town of Peterborough (NH), a position he has held since May 2014.
+Before joining Peterborough, Ed served for six years as the Director of the Massachusetts Firefighting Academy and 23 years with the Weston (MA) Fire Department, where he rose through the ranks to Fire Chief.
 Ed holds a BA in Psychology from the University of Maine, a BS in Fire and Safety Engineering Technology from the University of Cincinnati, and an MBA from Northeastern University.
-Ed is active in many community groups including the Rotary Club of Peterborough, Monadnock at Home, and the ConVal Substance Abuse Task Force.
+Ed participates in many community groups, including the Rotary Club of Peterborough, Monadnock at Home, and the ConVal Substance Abuse Task Force.
 In 2016, Ed was named the New Hampshire Emergency Manager of the Year.